rrika/cdcEngineDXHR/README.md

     cmake ..
     make

+# How to build (Windows 32-bit binary on Windows)
+In Visual Studio 2019 choose "Open a local folder" on start-up.
+VS should detect the CMakeLists.txt file and set up the build for you.
+Be sure to select x86, not x64.

 # How to run
 This project requires a copy of Deus Ex: Human Revolution Director's Cut to run.
 In the installation location you will find a number of files: